Bobby Witt Jr. Player Props: Royals vs. Orioles

 Bobby Witt Jr. At The Plate

-- Witt Jr. has four doubles, two triples, four home runs and seven walks while batting .222.
+- Witt Jr. has four doubles, two triples, five home runs and seven walks while hitting .221.

-- Looking at the 29 games he has played this year, he's hit a home run in four of them (13.8%), and in 3.2% of his trips to the plate.
+- He has hit a long ball in five games this year (16.7%), leaving the park in 3.9% of his trips to the dish.

-- Witt Jr. has driven in a run in nine games this season (31.0%), including one multiple-RBI game.
+- Witt Jr. has driven in a run in 10 games this season (33.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.